 That’s it.
 You can confirm that you will only pay tax on $100.

-Under My Account on the top, click on Tools.
+Under Tax Tools on the left, click on Tools.

 Then View Tax Summary.